AlmondRumble11/DataIntensiveProjectApp/README.md

 ## Cannot connect to database
 ConnectionError: Failed to connect to localhost:1433 - Could not connect (sequence)

-If following error occurs go to open windows search by pressing windows key on the key board or press
+If following error occurs go to open windows search by pressing Windows key on the keyboard (picture below) or open the Start menu

 ![image](https://user-images.githubusercontent.com/54431988/208123606-fb43d6ff-a092-45ed-bf0b-d1e34977abab.png)